 Today I’m going to show you how to make a quilted pillow for Christmas or any other holiday!
-This pillow uses a simple log cabin block, stitches up quickly and makes a wonderful gift!
+This pillow uses a simple log cabin block, stitches up quickly, and makes a beautiful gift!

 Wait, is Christmas over??
-Well yes it is… the silly thing about Christmas is that if you make gifts for someone then blog about it, it kinda ruins the surprise.
+Well, yes, it is… the silly thing about Christmas is that if you make gifts for someone then blog about it, it ruins the surprise.
 That’s why today I’m going to share with you a tutorial for these little quilted throw pillows that I made for friends and family this year.

-The pattern is really simple so I was able to make about 10 in a short amount of time.
-You can also just switch out the fabrics and use these for other holidays.
+The pattern is straightforward so that I could make about ten quilted pillow covers in a short amount of time.
+You can also switch out the fabrics and use these for other holidays.
 So you can pretend they are Valentine’s Day pillows if you like.

 The pillows are a basic log cabin block.
-When making a log cabin block you need to pay attention where the light and dark fabrics are placed in relation to each other.
-Many times all of the light fabrics are on the right hand side of the block and the darks are on the left hand side of the block.
+Usually, when making a log cabin block, you need to pay attention to where the light and dark fabrics are placed in relation to each other.
+Often, all of the light fabrics are on the right-hand side of the block, and the darks are on the left-hand side of the block.

 Similar to these blocks from Cora Quilts:

-Another layout is the lights are in the center, with the darks on the outside.
-When you sew the blocks together to make a quilt these principles become very very important and can change the entire look of your quilt.
+Another layout features the lights in the center, with the darks on the outside.
+When you sew the blocks together to make a quilt, these principles become very important and can change the entire look of your quilt.

-But, I wasn’t making a big quilt, just pillows.
-Some of the pillows I made have all of the light strips around the center, and some have them randomly placed (like the one in the largest photo above).
-After I was finished making them I decided that I liked them with the light strips in the center, so I kept the random one for myself… is just a mish mash.
-Whatever you do, just take a second to see how you want them to lay out before you start.
+After I finished making them, I decided that I liked them with the light strips in the center, so I kept the random one for myself as a mish-mash.
+Whatever you do, take a second to see how you want them to the layout before starting.

-These pillow are about 15 ½″ square when finished.
-You can put them in a 16″ pillow and have them super stuffed or use a 14″ pillow form and have looser stuffing.
+When finished, these pillows are about 15 ½″ square.
+You can put them in a 16″ pillow and have them super stuffed, or use a 14″ pillow form and have looser stuffing.

 All seam allowances are ¼″